American Institute of Architecture Students: History

-NASA: Before the Space Age
+NASA

-In 1956, architecture students established a continuing presence with the formation of the National Architectural Student Association (NASA).
-Chapters are established at all of the schools of architecture and a regional governance network is formed by the students at the first Student Forum.
-The students also elect Jim Barry (Rice Institute) as the first national president.
-Having accomplished the task of organizing a disparate array of local student activities into a collective voice, the ambitious students of NASA plant the seed for the nationally organized student voice from which we benefit from today.
+In 1956, architecture students established the National Architectural Student Association (NASA).
+Chapters were established at all of the schools of architecture and a regional governance network was formed by the students at the first Student Forum.
+The students also elected Jim Barry (Rice Institute) as the first national president.

-Jim Barry serves as a part-time volunteer from his school with funding provided by the American Institute of Architects (AIA) and Washington-area architectural programs.
-During his term, NASA publishes the first issue of LINE magazine, has representatives involved on AIA committees and hosts many interesting programs at the Octagon.
-The members of NASA also attend AIA Convention in Los Angeles, with special programs designed specifically for students.
+Jim Barry served as a part-time volunteer from his school with funding provided by the American Institute of Architects (AIA) and Washington-area architectural programs.
+During his term, NASA published the first issue of LINE magazine, had representatives involved on AIA committees and hosted programs at the Octagon.
+The members of NASA also attended AIA Convention in Los Angeles, with special programs designed specifically for students.